Blog

 Vehicles that are merging are often traveling at high speed, which is another reason victims may suffer severe or even life-threatening injuries in these crashes.

-Who is Liable for a Merging Accident?
+Who is Liable for a Maryland Merging Accident?

 In most situations, the driver who merges or changes lanes is generally found at fault in the event of an accident.
 The driver must yield the right-of-way to oncoming vehicles.
 If a crash occurs because of the merging driver’s negligence, he or she may be liable for any resulting injuries and property damage.
 For instance, if the driver fails to follow posted speed limits or crashes into a vehicle that is already traveling in the traffic lane.
 However, some exceptions could exist.